 One of the Company's most important assets is its confidential information.
-As Company Personnel, you may learn of information about the Company that is confidential and proprietary.
-You also may learn of information before that information is released to the general public.
-Company Personnel who have received or have access to confidential information should take care to keep this information confidential.
-Confidential information includes non-public information that might be of use to competitors or harmful to the Company or its customers if disclosed, such as business plans, scientific and technical strategies, financial information, information related to the Company's research, clinical trials and results, inventions, works of authorship, trade secrets, processes, conceptions, formulas, patents, patent applications, licenses, suppliers, manufacturers, customers, market data, personnel data, personally identifiable information pertaining to the Company's employees, customers or other individuals (including, for example, names, addresses, telephone numbers and social security numbers), and similar types of information provided to the Company by its customers, suppliers and partners.
+Company Personnel may learn of information about the Company that is confidential and proprietary.
+Company Personnel who have received or have access to confidential information must keep this information confidential, except when disclosure is expressly authorized or is required or permitted by law.
+Confidential information includes non-public information that might be of use to competitors or harmful to the Company or its customers if disclosed, such as business plans, scientific and technical strategies, financial information, information related to the Company's research, clinical trials and results, inventions, works of authorship, trade secrets, processes, conceptions, formulas, patents, patent applications, licenses, suppliers, manufacturers, customers, market data, personnel data, personally identifiable information pertaining to the Company's employees, customers, or other individuals (including, for example, names, addresses, telephone numbers and social security numbers), and similar types of information provided to the Company by its customers, suppliers and partners.
 This information may be protected by patent, trademark, copyright, and trade secret laws.

-In addition, because the Company interacts with other companies and organizations, there may be times when you learn confidential information about other companies before that information has been made available to the public.
-You must treat this information in the same manner as you are required to treat the Company's confidential and proprietary information.
-There may even be times when you must treat as confidential the fact that the Company has an interest in, or are involved with, another company.
+In addition, because the Company interacts with other companies and organizations, there may be times when Company Personnel learn confidential information about other companies.
+Company Personnel must treat this information in the same manner as they are required to treat the Company's confidential and proprietary information.
+There may even be times when Company Personnel must treat as confidential the fact that the Company has an interest in, or is involved with, another company.

-You are expected to keep confidential and proprietary information confidential unless and until that information is released to the public through approved channels (usually through a press release, an SEC filing, or a formal communication from a member of senior management).
-Every employee, director and officer has a duty to refrain from disclosing to any person confidential or proprietary information about the Company or any other company learned in the course of employment here, until that information is disclosed to the public through approved channels.
-This policy requires you to refrain from discussing confidential or proprietary information with outsiders and even with other employees of the Company, unless those fellow employees have a legitimate need to know the information in order to perform their job duties.
+Company Personnel must keep confidential and proprietary information about the Company, or any other company, learned in the course of employment or involvement with the Company confidential unless and until that information is released to the public through approved channels (usually through a press release or an SEC filing).
+In addition, Company Personnel must refrain from discussing confidential or proprietary information with other Company Personnel, unless they have a legitimate need to know the information in order to perform their job duties.
 Unauthorized use or distribution of this information could also be illegal and result in civil liability and/or criminal penalties.

-You should also take care not to inadvertently disclose confidential information.
-Materials that contain confidential information, such as memos, notebooks, computer disks and laptop computers, should be stored securely.
-Unauthorized posting or discussion of any information concerning the Company's business, information or prospects on the Internet is prohibited.
-You may not discuss the Company's business, information, or prospects on any social media platform regardless of whether you use your own name or a pseudonym.
-Social media broadly includes online platforms that facilitate activities such as professional or social networking, posting commentary or opinions and sharing pictures, audio, video, or other content such as personal websites and all types of online communities (e.g., Facebook, LinkedIn, Yelp, YouTube, Twitter, Instagram, blogs, message boards, and chat rooms).
+Company Personnel must take care not to inadvertently disclose confidential information.
+Materials that contain confidential information, such as memos, notebooks, and laptop computers, should be stored securely.
+Unauthorized posting or discussion of any information concerning the Company's business, information, or prospects on the Internet is prohibited.
+Company Personnel may not discuss the Company's business, information, or prospects on any social media platform regardless of whether they use their own name or a pseudonym.
+Social media broadly includes online platforms that facilitate activities such as professional or social networking, posting commentary or opinions and sharing pictures, audio, video, or other content such as personal websites and all types of online communities (e.g., Facebook, LinkedIn, Yelp, YouTube, X, Instagram, blogs, message boards, and chat rooms).
 Be cautious when discussing sensitive information in public places like elevators, airports, restaurants and "quasi-public" areas in and around the Company's place of business.
-All Company emails, voicemails and other communications are presumed confidential and should not be forwarded or otherwise disseminated outside of the Company except where required for legitimate business purposes.
+All Company emails, voicemails, and other communications are presumed confidential and should not be forwarded or otherwise disseminated outside of the Company except where required for legitimate business purposes.